RobinSchmidt/RS-MET-Research/Projects/rsPy/ReadMe.txt

 For numpy, the following files are included:

-<numpy/arrayobject.h>, <numpy/ufuncobject.h> which can be foun on my machine in:
+<numpy/arrayobject.h>, <numpy/ufuncobject.h> which can be found on my machine in:

 C:\Users\Rob\Anaconda3\Lib\site-packages\numpy\core\include